Need More Info?

 Superior Quality Horse Training

-Superior quality horse training is available by Kelly Upton.
-Kelly provides training for horse and rider.
+Superior quality horse training is available by Kelly Upton and Kristi Foresman.
+Kelly provides training for horse and rider in the Hunter/Jumper discipline, while Kristi focuses on Eventing/Dressage.

-Riders in training are encouraged to compete at local and out of town horse shows.
+Riders in training are encouraged to compete at local Circuit and A Shows.

 Local and Schooling Show (One day) $100 (per horse and rider) includes schooling horse and/or rider at show.